Plein Air Grand Marais

 The Open Class award reception is held on Wednesday of Competition Week starting at 5:00pm, in rotating venues each year.
 The 2025 Open Class reception was held at the Grand Marais Campground Rec Hall (our Artists’ Headquarters) and catered by Fisherman's Daughter.

-The public reception and award ceremony for the Competition Class exhibit is held on the Friday of Competition Week at the Johnson Heritage Post Art Gallery, from 5:00-7:00pm, with award announcements at 6:00pm.
+The public reception and award ceremony for the Competition Exhibit division is held on the Friday of Competition Week at the Johnson Heritage Post Art Gallery, from 5:00-7:00pm, with award announcements at 6:00pm.

-For those interested in getting a first look (and first chance to buy paintings), the VIP Pre-Reception begins at 4:00pm, with tickets available for a $20 donation to the gallery.
+For those interested in getting a first look (and first chance to buy paintings), the VIP Pre-Reception begins at 4:00pm, with tickets available through the gallery.
+All registered artists receive free access to the VIP Pre-Reception.

 The Hootenany!